emaphp/eMapper/README.md

 //make sure the column is present in the result (this shouldn't work)
 $books = $mapper->type('obj[isbn]')->query("SELECT id, name, price FROM books");

-//when mapping to arrays, the index should be represented appropiatedly use eMapper\Result\ArrayType;
+//when mapping to arrays, the index should be represented appropriately use eMapper\Result\ArrayType;

 $products = $mapper->type('arr[0]', ArrayType::NUM)->query("SELECT * FROM products");